 Exalate comes in Basic and Script modes.

 The Basic mode is suitable for simple synchronization use cases.
-It includes some predefined mappings and sync rules that cannot be modified.
-Also, this mode is available through a Free Plan (you can get started here) that allows up to 1000 free syncs per month.
+It includes some predefined mappings and sync rules that you cannot modify.
+Also, this mode is available through a Free Plan (you can start here) that allows up to 1000 free syncs per month.
 So it’s useful to experience the way Exalate works firsthand with this plan.
 You can choose to upgrade to the Script mode anytime you want.

-The Script mode comes with advanced configuration features and sync rules that can be modified to suit complex or customized use cases.
+The Script mode comes with advanced configuration features and sync rules that you can modify to suit complex or custom use cases.
 We recommend you use the Script mode since it is customizable for unique integration needs.
+You also get to work with the AI Assist feature to help you generate scripts faster.

 We will cover both these modes one by one since they have different flows.